hebersandoval/blogr/README.md

-## Building a simple blog application that has a User, Post, Comment, Category model.
+## Building a simple blog application.

+This app will have a User, Post, Comment, Category model.
 Here is the overview:

 ```
 User